wldh-g/BPI-R2-Atheros-CSITool/README.md

 #### A - Install Prebuilts

 + [Debian Image](https://go.wldh.org/r2-atheros-img) : This image is a result of `dd` of 8GB sdcard.
-+ [Build Output](https://go.wldh.org/r2-atheros-patch) : This is a latest output of "pack" option at method B.
++ [Build Output](https://go.wldh.org/r2-atheros-patch) : This is a latest verified output of "pack" option at method B.

 #### B - Build Yourself